 Pavement structures used temporarily for public or construction traffic, prior to the completion of paving, shall be designed for both the temporary traffic volume and the traffic volume in Table 1.

-The design shall be according to accepted pavement design methodologies, such as MEPDG-1, GDPS-4-M, and MI-183.
+The design shall be according to accepted pavement design methodologies, such as MEPDG-1, GDPS-4-M, StreetPave 12, Pavement Designer, and MI-183.
 Where a pavement design methodology other than MEPDG-1 or GDPS-4-M is used, a design using MEPDG-1 or GDPS-4-M shall be completed and compared to the selected design.
 All pavement design work, including design parameters, shall be documented in the Pavement Design Report.

 Granular layers shall be designed to be placed at uniform thickness and quality for the full road embankment width, except where subdrainage systems will be used.
 Where subdrainage systems will be used, the granular layers shall be designed to be placed at uniform thickness and quality to the shoulder rounding, minimum, on the side of the Roadway where subdrainage system will be placed.